HarshShah2812/Rock-Paper-Scissors/README.md

 ### Additional methods used

 In a regular game, you usually count down to zero, and at that point you show your hand.
 As a result, in order to make the game as close to real life as possible, I have also created a get_countdown method.
-This slows down the machine to provide a more user_friendly experience, asking the user to prepare to show their hand.
+However, unlike the other methods, I have created this as a "static method", as it is bound only to the class, and doesn't access any of its properties.
+This method slows down the machine to provide a more user_friendly experience, asking the user to prepare to show their hand.

 ![get_countdown](https://user-images.githubusercontent.com/67421468/198841253-4248b1dd-fdd9-40a3-be34-2e52e1edb2e0.png)